nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-9.md

 ## Conclusion

-This ENSIP expands the `addr(bytes32,node, uint256 coinType)` usage beyond SLIP-44 coin types to store arbitrary bytes keyed by `keccak256` hashes of descriptive strings.
-It preserves backward compatibility with existing ENS resolution libraries, opening new possibilities for AI-based context storage, complex workflows, and any future applications requiring rich data records on ENS.
+This ENSIP expands the `addr(bytes32,node, uint256 key)` usage by introducing a structured key.
+It preserves backward compatibility with existing ENS resolution libraries and provides a flexible mechanism for storing and organizing rich data records in ENS names.